mnurilov/eInsider-Backend/README.md

 #### `[GET] /home/`

-Returns a json with 4 of the most upcoming tournaments one for each eSport.
+Returns a json with 4 of the next upcoming tournaments one for each eSport.

 This is a sample `JSON` object one will receive after the `GET` request: